 Earth Hour is the World Wildlife Fund’s project in which people, businesses, and governments all over the world turn off their lights for one hour to show their support for action on climate change.
 Earth Hour is a symbolic event designed to engage people from all walks of life in the climate change discussion in order to send a strong message to our political leaders that we want them to take meaningful action on climate change.

-This year, all seven continents, all G20 countries, thousands of cities, and iconic landmarks and public figures will join with hundreds of millions across the world to celebrate action for the planet.
-Even Her Majesty, Queen Elizabeth II will be involved, as according to the Earth Hour Facebook page, Buckingham Palace and other royal properties will be going dark at 8:30 p.m.
-GMT this Saturday.
+The inaugural Earth Hour was held in Sydney Australia in 2007.
+2.2 million Sydneysiders and 2,100 businesses participated.
+Since then, all seven continents, thousands of cities, and iconic landmarks and public figures will join with hundreds of millions across the world to celebrate action for the planet.
+Even Her Majesty, Queen Elizabeth II was involved in 2012.,

 Tell the Eco Women: Will you participate in Earth Hour?